 Kleinmond WTW: The WTW treats water from the Palmiet River and from a fountain for usage in Kleinmond.
 The plant operates well within its design capacity.
 The Kleinmond WTW is generally operated and maintained satisfactorily.
-The Kleinmond distribution system received a Blue Drop award in 2012 and a Blue Drop score of 86.59% in 2014.
-The 2014 Risk Rating for only Process Control was above 50% (64.1%).
-The risk ratings from the 2021 Blue Drop Assessment are not yet available.
+The Kleinmond distribution system received a Blue Drop award in 2012 and a Blue Drop score of 86.59% in 2014, which was the last complete assessment done by the DWS.
+The 2022 Blue Drop Risk Rating for the Kleinmond supply system was 16.2% (Low).